nyaruka/smartmin/README.rst

 Smartmin tries to stay in lock step with the latest Django versions.
 With each new Django version a new Smartmin version will be released and we will save the major changes (possibly breaking backwards compatability) on these versions.
 This includes updating to the latest version of Twitter Bootstrap.

-The latest version is the 1.7.* series which works against Django 1.7.*
+The latest version is the 1.8.* series which works against Django 1.7 and 1.8

 About
 ======